-What posts are articles and blogs that ask “What” in the title.
+“What” post is an article that asks “what” in their titles.
 For example, “What are the different ways to earn money online?” or “What titles make readers curious about reading the article.”
 Posing questions typically will pique the interest of viewers and make them want to find the answer.

 Content Type #5: How-To Article

 How-to articles directly suggest the procedure of doing a certain task.
 People are often interested in understanding how they can successfully complete something.
-You’ve likely found this content type quite popular online.
+You’ve likely found these types of content perform better online.
 How-to articles can cover anything from making money online to jumpstarting a car or applying makeup.

 Content Type #6: Why Post

 As the title itself suggests, why posts are articles that involve reasons.
 Why posts generally provide readers with facts and details that support a certain focused conclusion.
 For instance, the post could be “10 Reasons Why We Love Marketing.”
-These articles help get you extra attention from the readers.
+These types of content help get you extra attention from the readers.

 Takeaway: For the Business category, content asking “What” or “Why” and infographics works the best, so take the benefit to gain more social traction.

-Takeaway: For the Lifestyle category, What posts are the winning content type.
+Takeaway: For the Lifestyle category, What posts are the winning content type over other types of content.
 Facebook will give you more traction than other social media sites.

 Finance is one of the most important and big market segments.
-Studies reveal that Video and How-To content types work better.
-Taking a narrow lead, Video ranks top dog, but is closely followed by How-To, Why posts, and Lists.
+Studies reveal that Video and How-To types of content work better.
+Taking a narrow lead, Video ranks top dog but is closely followed by How-To, Why posts, and Lists.
 These are being shared the most through Facebook, whereas all of the other networking sites lag visibly.